 Koh Samui Is Not Only About White Beaches

-As many travelers have seen, Koh Samui beaches are exactly the kind of beaches you find in the classifieds.
+As many travelers have seen, Koh Samui beaches are exactly the kind of beaches you find in the classifieds and travel magazines.
 It is a pretty big island where beaches have their own distinct personalities.
 While some are over-rated, others will blow your mind away.
 There is a beach for every type of adventure or purpose.

 For instance, for singles who want to mingle, commercialized beaches such as Chaweng Beach and Lamai Beach are ideal.
 For those who travel with their family, Mae Nam Beach is the perfect spot.
 For backpackers interested in diving, Bophut Beach provides the best diving tours.

 There are several other beaches on the island that are not yet fully developed.
 But aside from its glorious waters and stunning white-sand beaches, Koh Samui has so much more to offer.

 On average, travelers often spend 3 days and 2 nights in Thailand.
 Surely, there is much more to do than swim, dive, and bask under the sun.
 Here is a checklist of activities you must include in your itinerary when visiting the island.

 One of the most important, yet often forgotten activities when visiting a place is to bask in the local culture.
 In Koh Samui, there is no better way to learn about the locals and how they live than to spend time in Bophut.
 Plus, the place offers several attractions that every traveler will love.
 It hosts a daily monkey and elephant show, and it is home to the Samui Crocodile Farm – a fascinating place to learn more about Koh Samui’s animal life.
 If you want to get one of those infamous monk tattoos, go straight to Bophut’s Big Buddha temple.